23Abhinavdwivedi/Pacific-Travel/README.md

-# Pacific-Travel
+# Pacific-Travels
-Making a Inbound Travel & Tours company websites.
-The landing page will consist About, Destination info , Some Itineraries, Services, and contact us form.
+Making an Inbound Travel & Tours company website.
+The landing page will consist of About, Destination info, Some Itineraries, Services, and contact us form.